donatj/Boomerang.work/getting_started.md

 The `boomerang` executable takes a filename or directory as the final argument.
 When loading a directory it will recursively search for files matching the glob `*Spec.php` and load them as tests.

-As an example, testing an API with the following structure
+As an example, testing a simple API with the following structure

 	├── users.json
 	└── buildings.json